isomerpages/moe-yishunpri/announcements/yishun-primary-school/_posts/2023-07-19-post-Launch of AskGov@YPS.md

 description: ""
 image: ""
 ---
-We are pleased to announce the official launch of AskGov@YPS!
+We are pleased to announce that our Frequent Asked Questions (FAQs) portal, AskGov@YPS is officially launched!

-Click <a href="https://ask.gov.sg/yps" target="_blank">here</a> to view our Frequent Asked Questions (FAQs) or ask a question.
+Click <a href="https://ask.gov.sg/yps" target="_blank">here</a> to view our FAQs.